Figure published in Journal of Nuclear Medicine. 2019 Aug;60(8):1059-1065

-Focusing on a multidisciplinary approach to patient care and research, we have excellent collaboration with the clinical departments within urology, nephrology, paediatrics and oncology at Aarhus University Hospital, and PET Centre in Uppsala.
+Focusing on a multidisciplinary approach to patient care and research, we have excellent collaboration with the departments within urology, nephrology, pediatrics and oncology at Aarhus University Hospital, and PET Centre in Uppsala.

 In our department we have 3 cyclotrons and a highly specialized radiochemistry laboratory making it possible to work with both established and up-front PET-agents and methods.
 Furthermore, the department has 5 PET/CT scanners (including 4 digital PET/CT), PET/MR and small animal facilities.